 We have built the framework to address a complete, fully managed service, removing one of the great limiting factors identified recently by the SANS Institute report, the need for staff to manage such a program.

 The program encompasses establishing a baseline via a baseline assessment, phishing, spear phishing, whaling and SMS simulated attacks used a teaching moments.
-To start the change in behaviour, journey the output of the baseline is used to focus staff / departments into key areas of need, the provision of tailored panel and board discussions, induction courses, tailored training courses run continuously to not impact staff time and availability.
-Reinforcement materials is incorporated, as well as continuous assessment and testing, and finally a comprehensive ROI of the success of the program.
+To start the change in behaviour, journey the output of the baseline is used to focus staff/departments into key areas of need, the provision of a tailored panel and board discussions, induction courses, tailored training courses run continuously to not impact staff time and availability.
+Reinforcement materials are incorporated, as well as continuous assessment and testing, and finally a comprehensive ROI of the success of the program.

 - Initial knowledge, attitude, culture, behaviour analysis,

 - Simulated phishing program encompassing bespoke email phishing, spear phishing, whaling and SMS simulated attacks,

 - Analysis of previous issues relating to human errors,

 - Reporting of the results against NIST and ISO27001 best practices,